 The primary index for a table controls the distribution and retrieval of the data for that table across the AMPs.
-Both distribution and retrieval of the data is controlled using the database hashing algorithm.
+Both distribution and retrieval of the data is controlled using the Teradata Database hashing algorithm.

 If the primary index is defined as a partitioned primary index (PPI), the data is partitioned, based on some set of columns, on each AMP, and ordered by the hash of the primary index columns within the partition.